acoppes/acoppes/site/_drafts/tdd-games.markdown

 Combining the NUnit attributes and generating a small framework around my Triggers' Logic, I can add my test cases to the list of test to run in the Test Runner and execute them in a specific way in order to validate one by one my tests and show the results there.

 TODO: CODE TO SHOW HOW

-To run these and validate the expected results automatically I created new Triggers' Logic actions, for example "this entity should be around this position".

 Since I am using FixedUpdate for most of my important logic, it is possible to run this kind with increased speed by modifying the timeScale, which is super useful since I don't need to see the test running.
 If something fails I can go to the specific test and work on that one.